CausalInference/pygformula/docs/source/Specifications/Censoring event.rst

 Censoring event
 ===================

-In the presence of censoring, the name of the censoring variable in the input data should be specified, users also need to specify a censor model.
+When there are censoring events, the package provides the option to obtain inverse probability weighted (IPW) estimates for comparison with the g-formula estimates.
+The comparison of these two estimates can be useful to assess model misspecification of the g-formula [1]_.
-Here the censor model is used for nonparametric estimate of natural course which applies inverse probability weighting method [1]_.
+To get the IPW estimate, the name of the censoring variable in the input data should be specified, users also need to specify a censor model to obtain the weights.

-Meanwhile, the compared parametric g-formula involves a hypothetical intervention to abolish censoring.
+Note that the arguments ‘‘censor_name’’ and ‘‘censor_model’’ are only needed when users want to get the IPW estimate.
+The package will return the nonparametric observed risk in general cases.

 The arguments for censoring events: